 Core Features

-- Partitioning for parallel processing and ordered delivery
+- Partitioning for parallel processing and ordered delivery per partition

-- Consumer Groups for independent application reads
+- Consumer Groups for independent, parallel reading applications

-- Auto-Inflate for automatic throughput scaling
+- Auto-Inflate for automatic scaling of throughput units

 Typical Use Cases

-- Application logging from distributed microservices
+- Application logging: centrally collect logs from distributed microservices for analysis.

 Benefits

-- Kafka-compatible for easy migration
+- Native Kafka compatibility for easy migration

-- GDPR-compliant in European regions
+- GDPR-compliant when choosing European regions

 Integration with innFactory